-These rules are displayed in Linton Primary School to support adults and children in developing the behaviour we strive for and the associated positive outcomes.
+This mantra is displayed in Linton Primary School to support adults and children in developing the behaviour we strive for and the associated positive outcomes.

 When the above fail to happen adults will attune, validate and regulate a child's behaviour.